 6. Handling the ex-spouse

 You’ll need to be understanding of the fact that the first wife will keep showing up in your spouse’s life, that she has her place, and you have yours.
-It’s possible there are needs in the family’s life that only she fulfills, for instance if she’s taking care of the kids.
+It’s possible there are needs in the family’s life that only she fulfills, for instance, if they are co-parenting after divorce, she will be around.
 She could also have a good rapport with the in-laws, and could still be seeing them.

-On the other hand, you could be feeling that she’s there a little too much and treading on your toes.
+As a result, you could be left feeling that she’s there a little too much and stepping on your toes.
 It’s easy for resentment to build up here and the first wife vs second wife battles to flare up.
 In an ideal situation, you could co-exist, acknowledging that you each have a unique space in the family.
 Unfortunately, we’re human and insecurity is bound to creep in at some point.
 The first wife could also feel that you’re replacing her completely and start jealously guarding her space.

-“Comparison with the ex is toxic all round,” Kranti says.
-“Even if the comparison tips the scales in your favor, it comes from a place of lack, it is stemming from your own sense of unease and insecurity.
+“Comparison with the ex is toxic all around,” Kranti says, “Even if the comparison tips the scales in your favor, it comes from a place of unease and insecurity.
 Comparison only feeds these feelings, and there’s absolutely no upside to holding yourself up against your spouse’s ex.”

 It benefits being the second wife who is mature and secure in her marriage to be able to deal with such an equation.
-There’s no easy way to handle this, except to give it time and patience.
+There’s no easy way to handle the twisted past of a man tired of two marriages, except to give it time and patience.
 Don’t let your second-wife syndrome overwhelm everything else.

 7. Being the bigger person